DhivoGnani/PingPongScoreKeeper/README.md

 # PingPongScoreKeeper
-Ping Pong Score Keeper Android application.
+Ping Pong Score Keeper allows users to save match data and player data.
+If you want to review past match data, it is easy to do so.

 App has been published to Google Play Store.
+New users can find instructions under the full description of the app.
 App can be found [here](https://play.google.com/store/apps/details?id=me.dhivo.android.pingpongmatchtracker)

 <div align="center">